-2. Level 2 Letter: This letter, signed by the Agency Head or designee, will identify the employee's alleged misconduct, alert the employee that this is his/her final notice and that failure to correct this problem will result in termination, and identify the employee's appeal rights.
-The Employer will notify the Association when a Level 2 letter is issued to a bargaining unit member in accordance with Article 13, Section 1.
+Level 2 Letter: This letter, signed by the Agency Head or designee, will identify the employee's alleged misconduct, alert the employee that this is his/her final notice and that failure to correct this problem will result in termination, and identify the employee's appeal rights.
+The Employer will continue to provide the Union with a copy of this letter in accordance with Article 13, Section 1.

-A Level 2 letter will clearly state that this action is in lieu of the traditional suspension without pay but has the effect of such a suspension.
+This letter will clearly state that this action is in lieu of the traditional suspension without pay but has the effect of such a suspension.